thycotic/dsv-docs/extensions/kubernetes/index.md

 ## Introduction to the Broker

-The role definition at the beginning of the *broker.yml* file enables the broker pod to execute.
+The Role definition at the beginning of the *broker.yml* file enables the broker pod to execute.
 The Service descriptions in the *broker.yml* example below are also required as the DSV client uses the name to make internal calls.

 In using the *broker.yml* file, be sure to first swap in variable values appropriate to your organization, specifically: